devsecops/bootcamp/Week-1/FAQ.md

 ##### How do you balance operational needs and secuirty?

 ##### What are flaws of traditional auditing that can be easily solved with devsecops?

+##### What are common mistakes programmers make that make their applications less secure?